Bert Hodge Hill Papers, 1906-1958

 SCOPE AND CONTENT

 Bert Hodge Hill was involved with the American School of Classical Studies throughout his career.
 He was a fellow of the School (1900-1903), Director (1906-1926), advisor to the publications of the Corinth excavations and other School projects, and Director Emeritus (1947-1958).
 The papers in the collection cover the period from the time he was a student at the University of Vermont and Columbia University (1895-1900) up to his death in 1958.
-They comprise a mix of professional and personal papers and are divided into five series.
+They comprise a mix of professional and personal papers and are organized into five series.

 Series I: Correspondence.
 This series contains both professional and personal correspondence.
 Subseries I.1 contains the correspondence with individuals organized alphabetically according to correspondent’s name.
 Subseries I.2 contains correspondence with various institutions, such as universities, museums, government offices and companies, organized in alphabetical order.
 Subseries I.3 consists of letters of introduction of people introduced to Hill from the time he served as the Director of the ASCSA and after.
 They are organized in chronological order.
 Subseries I.4 contains professional correspondence classified by subject, concerning the University of Pennsylvania excavations at Lapithos and Kourion in Cyprus (where Hill was the director), the publication of the Erechtheum by the ASCSA, the proposed revision of Ida Thallon Hill’s book The Ancient City of Athens, the publication of inscription IG I2 66, and telegraphs exchanged between various people and Hill about the excavations at Nemea.
 Subseries I.5 is comprised of Hill’s personal correspondence, with his wife Ida Thallon Hill, various members of the Hill family, his close friend Elisabeth Blegen, letters to his friends while he was a student at the ASCSA, invitations to social and professional events, visitor’s cards given to him as well as postcards sent to him by friends.